csaf-poc/csaf_distribution/README.md

 # csaf_distribution

-A proof of concept implementation of a [CSAF 2.0](https://docs.oasis-open.org/csaf/csaf/v2.0/csd02/csaf-v2.0-csd02.html) trusted provider, checker and aggregator.
+An implementation of a [CSAF 2.0](https://docs.oasis-open.org/csaf/csaf/v2.0/csd02/csaf-v2.0-csd02.html) trusted provider, checker and aggregator.
 Includes an uploader command line tool for the trusted provider.

-Status: Alpha (all planned functionality, but known defects, see issues.)
+Status: Beta (ready for more testing, but known short comings, see issues)

 ## [csaf_provider](docs/csaf_provider.md)